Braaibroodjie (South African Grilled Cheese)

 The classic melty sandwich gets even better with the addition of sweet and sour chutney.

-“You won’t find a more authentic braai dish than this,” says butcher Andy Fenner, who feeds guests these cheesy sandwiches when they crack their first beers.
-Braaibroodjie translates to “barbecue bread,” and this version stacks slices with cheddar, tomato, onions, and chutney before grilling.
-The chutney is key: Mrs. Ball’s, an iconic brand in South Africa, is made from dried fruits and vinegar, but any sweet and sour chutney will do.
+Cape Town-based butcher Andy Fenner serves these cheesy sandwiches called braaibroodjie (“barbecue bread”) with beer.
+His version stacks slices with cheddar, tomato, onions, and chutney before grilling.
+The chutney is key: Mrs. Ball’s, an iconic brand in South Africa, is made from dried fruits and vinegar, but any sweet-and-sour chutney will do.

 Yield: makes 4 sandwiches

-Prepare a grill or grill pan to medium-high heat.
+- Prepare a grill or grill pan to cook over medium-high heat.
 Meanwhile, brush one side of each bread slice with the melted butter.

-Lay the bread, buttered side down, on a work surface.
-Divide the cheese between 4 slices, then top with 1–2 slices tomato and onion; season lightly with salt and pepper to taste.
-Spread the chutney over the remaining slices of bread, then place them chutney side down atop the sandwiches.
+- Lay the bread, buttered side down, on a clean work surface.
+Divide the cheese between 4 slices, then top each with 1–2 slices of tomato and onion; season lightly with salt and black pepper.
+Spread the chutney over the remaining slices of bread, then place them chutney-side-down atop the sandwiches.

-Using a grill basket if desired, grill, turning once, until the bread is toasted and the cheese is melted, about 3 minutes per side.
+- Grill the sandwiches, turning once, until the bread is toasted and the cheese is melted, about 3 minutes per side.
+Serve hot.

 Don’t Fear the Dinner Party: Toasting Romy Gill’s Cookbook from Home